rhmunna143/thesis-track-web/README.md

-# ThesisTrack - Project Proposal & Review System
+# Appro - Project Proposal & Review System

 A centralized web application that streamlines the thesis/project proposal submission and review process in academic institutions.